 Sunday public walking tours as well as special walking tours are available.
-Please click here for more information or to buy tickets.
+Please click here for more information.

 For more information on the private tours we offer for adult groups, please visit our Group Tours page by clicking here

 Albert E. Hinds Memorial Walking Tour – Digital Version Now Available

 Click here to access a digital version of the Albert E. Hinds Memorial Walking Tour: African American Life in Princeton through your smart phone.
 Developed and narrated by Shirley Satterfield, a resident of the community and member of the first integrated class at Nassau School.

 Princeton’s African American community has withstood segregated schooling and theatres, limited employment opportunities, escalating housing costs and the subtle, but powerful, effects of racial discrimination.
 The memories of struggle, and of past accomplishments, remind everyone that progress is an on-going process that must be taken on my new generations to come.